Robert Herring (poet): Writing career

 Herring became close friends of the Pool Group (H.D., Bryher and Kenneth Macpherson), having associated with them since their interest in experimental film in the late 1920s.
 Bryher paid for Herring's psychoanalysis in London with the Freudian analyst Walter Schmideberg between 1935 and 1939.

 Herring played the pianist in Macpherson's avant-garde production, Borderline (1930).

-Herring died in a fire at his home in Cambridge in 1975, which destroyed his personal archive.
+Herring died in a fire at his flat in Chelsea, London in December 1975, which destroyed his personal archive.